CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

 Single-serve coffee makers are all the rage and make up a large portion of American households.
 So if you’re a single-serve lover, or want to know if single-serve machines are for you, keep reading, because today we’re going over the best single-serve coffee makers and brands so that you can decide which brands and machines are best for you and your needs.

-The fastest-growing espresso machine on the market, Nespresso is the crown jewel of the Nestle empire, posting double-digit growth for the company in the last couple of years.
+The fastest-growing espresso machine on the market, Nespresso is the crown jewel of the Nestle empire.
 Nespresso single-serve machines are very consistent and have a unique brewing system that ensures a thick layer of crema.
 Boasting 16 standard flavors, and a seasonal flavor or two as well, the Nespresso brand is bound to have a flavor for you.

 While this isn’t an inherently bad thing, as Nespresso has some valid reasons for choosing this distribution path, it can be frustrating at times.
 If you subscribe to the capsule service and run out of coffee a few days early, you’ll be stuck waiting for the next delivery.
 You won’t have the option of running down to the local supermarket to grab a box of capsules.